TylerTemp/SaintsField/README.md

 Note:

 1. In UI Toolkit, it will only check once when you select the GameObject.
 In IMGUI, it'll constantly check as long as you're on this object.
 2. It'll only check the method name.
-Which means, if you change the value of the callback, it'll not update the callback value
+Which means, if you change the value of the callback, it'll not update the callback value.

 ### `OnEvent` ###